lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Transcriptome assembled coding sequences do present a set of challenges that one must be aware of when doing phylogenetic work.
 The 1kP project [@Leebens-Mack2019] published assembled transcriptomes for over 1000 plant species (+@tbl:tbl7_1kP_sample_counts) and included 26 species with sequenced genomes in their dataset as well.
 Genome assembly based data can reasonably be assumed to be complete.
-In phylogenetics, this is relevant for all paralogs that a species may contain will be present in the dataset.
+In phylogenetics, this is relevant for all homologs that a species may contain will be present in the dataset.
 For transcriptome assembled data, this assumption does not hold.
-Paralogs may not be simultaneously expressed and therefore absent from the dataset.
+Homologs may not be simultaneously expressed and therefore absent from the dataset.
-Alternatively, paralogs may be assembled as a single sequence.
+Alternatively, homologs may be assembled as a single sequence.
-Absence of paralogs in the dataset and the phylogeny inferred thereof is relevant for it may cause wrong inference of speciation and duplication nodes.
+Absence of paralogs or orthologs in the dataset and the phylogeny inferred thereof is relevant for it may cause wrong inference of speciation and duplication nodes.
 Consequently, orthology inference may be faulty as well.
 To somewhat mitigate this shortcoming, we chose to include a substantial amount of species in our phylogenies.
 I argue that if one species does not express both paralogs simultaneously, then maybe another will.